le717/Blocks/Documentation/Tutorial.md

 sitting in that location, in addition to a single space (what did we talk about in lesson #1?).
 Now type `BW`, ensuring the `W` is lined up with the
 `F` directly below it on the next row.
 Click Save (`<Ctrl> + <s>` in either program) to save your mod.

-* Open *Island Xtreme Stunts*, load your save, make your way to Jack O' Trade's store (if you aren't already there), and losd the *Trouble in Store* minigame.
+* Open *Island Xtreme Stunts*, load your save, make your way to Jack O' Trade's store (if you aren't already there), and load the *Trouble in Store* minigame.
 Play it until you reach level 3.
 If you performed the editing correctly, the game will successfully load your modded level, and you will see a new
 Blocked Wall where you placed it!
 If you didn't, then the game will crash.
 If the game crashes after any mod, you know for sure you did something incorrectly.
 :stuck_out_tongue:

+> Recap: You just learned how to open a level in **Blocks** or**Notepad++** add a Blocked Wall using the `BW` code,
+> ensuring it is aligned to the left of the other codes, saving it, and testing it out!
+Give yourself a pat on the back!
+> Now for another lesson!

+#### Lesson #2: Making Sure It All Works

+How do you know your mod will work or not?
+I mean, if it is not properly created, it won't work, will it?

 *Coming Soon.*

 ### Task #2: Adding a Blocked Wall on the Left Corner

-And you thought modding was going to be easy.
-Well, actually, it is!

 This is that special circumstance I mentioned in Lesson #1.
-Adding a Blocked Wall on the
+Adding a Blocked Wall on the left corner of the level is not much harder than adding one anywhere else, it's just different.

 *Coming Soon.*